yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/components/label.md

 # Detailed explanation

-By dragging the TTF font file and BMFont font file into the `file` attribute in the `attribute inspector` the Label component can alter the rendering font type.
+By dragging the TTF font file and BMFont font file into the `file` attribute in the `Inspector` the Label component can alter the rendering font type.
 If you want to stop using a font file, you can use the system font again by checking `Use System Font`?

 ---`